rikhurd/rikhurd.github.io/_pages/about.md

 toc: false
 ---

-I'm a recent graduate from Karelia University of Applied Sicences where I studied for Business Information Technology with huge passion towards programming and problem solving.
+I'm a recent graduate from Karelia University of Applied Sciences where I studied for Business Information Technology with a huge passion towards problem solving and all kinds of technology.

-Expeirence I have is mainly in web development, but I would like to deepen my experience in software programming and programming in general.
+My programming experience is mainly in web development and C++ game programming.

 Game Development is a hobby I got interested about since I have always liked games and was curious how they were made.
-Through game development hobby I wish I will become better programmer too.
+Through my hobby of game development, I aim to improve my programming and problem-solving skills.

 Feel free to contact me through email or LinkedIn!